cefn/lauf/docs/discussion/index.md

 ## Concepts: Action Classes

 In the examples above, Actions were created inline in the code to illustrate the principles.
-However, in regular Lauf code this is unusual because huge benefits can be gained by adding just a bit more structure.
+However, in regular Lauf code this is unusual because code is easier to read and type-safe by adding just a bit more structure.

-In idiomatic Lauf, the _Window.prompt_ capability would be embedded in an ActionPlan by creating a simple Action class, then easily transforming the class into a plan using `planOfAction()` as shown below.
+In idiomatic Lauf, the _Window.prompt_ capability would be embedded in an ActionPlan by creating an Action class, then transforming the class into a plan using `planOfAction()` as shown below.

 ```typescript
 class PromptUser implements Action<string> {